brunchstudio/pytvpaint/docs/usage/rendering.md

 ### How PyTVPaint handles a frame range

-We it comes to our API, we take a very `what you see is what you get` approach when handling the timeline.
-Basically if timeline in the UI says that your clip's range is `(55-60)` (as seen in the examples above) then that is what you should provide to our functions.
+When it comes to our API, we take a very `what you see is what you get` approach when handling the timeline.
-PyTVPaint will handle the range conversion behind the scenes.
+Basically if the timeline in the UI says that your clip's range is `(55-60)` (as seen in the examples above) then that is what you should provide to our functions.
+PyTVPaint will then handle the range conversion behind the scenes.

 ```python
 from pytvpaint.clip import Clip